WHAT IT IS LIKE TO LIVE WITH GERD AND WHAT YOU CAN DO

 While your doctor may prescribe medication, there are also lifestyle changes that can aid in the management of symptoms.
 Although these tips may help with symptoms, they may not work as a treatment plan on their own.
 Consult your doctor about what treatment plans would work best for you.

 Those who are overweight experience more pressure on their stomach.
 This means they are at an increased risk for acid being regurgitated.
-Maintaining a healthy weight can allow help manage symptoms better.
+Maintaining a healthy weight can help manage symptoms better.

 Certain foods can increase the risk of acid reflux.
 Avoiding these can help lessen symptoms.
 These include tomato-based products, high-fat foods, soda, and caffeine.
 It is a good idea to maintain a food diary to see which foods trigger reflux as this can be different for everyone.

 Instead of eating larger meals, try to break up your meals more throughout the day.
 Do not eat less, unless advised by a doctor, just space it out more.
-This helps you to reduce heartburn.
+This will helps you to reduce heartburn.

 Between the decades of 1910 and 1920, Dr. Ludwig Roemheld studied the phenomenon in which patients suffering from digestive problems and no detectable heart issues would experience cardiac symptoms.